thegetty/quire-docs/content/tutorial.md

 Macs already have a good shell installed.
 It’s called Terminal and it can be found in the Applications/Utilities folder (or press Command–Space Bar and type “Terminal” to search for it).
 For PCs, we recommend installing [Git for Windows](https://gitforwindows.org/) which comes with a shell called Git BASH.

 The shell is a text-based view of the contents of your computer, and a space where you can run program commands.
-It's the equivalent of opening a Finder or File Explorer window on your computer that shows the contents of a particular folder (directory).
-When you open your shell, you will also be in a particular directory, your main user directory by default.
+It's the equivalent of opening a Finder or File Explorer window on your computer that shows the contents of a particular folder (also known as a directory).
+When you open your shell, you will be in your {{< q-glossary "home directory">}} by default.
+When installing Quire, all the relevant files will automatically be saved in this location.

 {{< q-figure id="command-line-shell" >}}